Playpager Home

 The game moved from India to Persia, where it was named ‘Shatranj’.
 The Persians also introduced the terms “check” and “checkmate”.
 When the Arabs conquered Persia, chess was taken up by the Muslim world and subsequently spread across the Mediterranean and into Europe.

 In Europe, the game evolved significantly.
-By the late 15th century, the rules of chess had undergone substantial changes.
-The queen and bishop got their enhanced moves, making the game more dynamic and leading to its modern form.
+The queen and bishop got their enhanced moves.
 This version of chess was called “Queen’s Chess” or “Mad Queen Chess”.

 The Golden Age of Chess